j3t/jenkins-pipeline-cache-plugin/README.md

 * the `hashFiles` step expects a [Glob](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob) pattern relative to the workspace as parameter
 * the `filter` parameter must be a [Glob](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob) pattern relative to the `path`
 * if the `filter` parameter is not empty then the [default excludes](https://ant.apache.org/manual/dirtasks.html#defaultexcludes) are disabled as well
-* the cache gets not stored if the `key` already exists or the inner-step has been failed (e.g. unit-test failures)
+* the cache is not stored if the `key` already exists or the inner-step has been failed (e.g. unit-test failures)
 * existing files are replaced but not removed when the cache gets restored
 * the plugin creates a tar archive from the path and stores it as an S3 object
 * the S3 object contains metadata